AlgoMaster Logo

 1.1 Functional Requirements

-• Allow users to reveal a cell or flag/unflag a cell
+• Allow players to reveal a cell or flag/unflag a cell

 • Automatically reveal connected empty cells when a zero-adjacent-mine cell is clicked

-• End the game with a "Game Over" if the player clicks on a mine
+• End the game with "Game Over" if the player clicks on a mine

 • Declare a win if all non-mine cells are revealed